 - There are increased noises (popping, clunking, banging, rattling, etc.) when you’re driving on rough or bumpy roads

 - It’s more difficult to steer during a turn

 - The steering wheel doesn’t return to where it was after a turn

 - The steering wheel snaps back to where it was after a turn, but does so too quickly

-If you notice any of the above situations, a certified auto technician should inspect your steering and suspension system and repair any issues.
+If you notice any of the above situations, a auto technician should inspect your steering and suspension system and repair any issues.
 After all, your suspension and steering system is important.
 It controls how you turn the wheels of your vehicle, connects the vehicle to the tires and makes sure they maintain proper contact with the road.